boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 ## Chapter 46 <!-- scripture:46 -->

 ### Prophecies Against Foreign Nations

 [1] This was the Lord’s message to the prophet Jeremiah about the nations.

+### The Prophecy about Egypt’s Defeat at Carchemish

 [2] He spoke about Egypt and the army of Pharaoh Necho king of Egypt, which was encamped along the Euphrates River at Carchemish.
 Now this was the army that King Nebuchadnezzar of Babylon defeated in the fourth year that Jehoiakim son of Josiah was ruling over Judah:
 [3] “Fall into ranks with your shields ready!
 Prepare to march into battle!